itbench-hub/ITBench-Scenarios/README.md

 # ITBench-Scenarios

-This repository contains environment setup scripts and scenarios for the [ITBench](https://github.com/IBM/ITBench) project.
+This repository contains infrastructure automation scripts for both deploying the environments and configuring the scenarios required to run [ITBench](https://github.com/IBM/ITBench).
+These scenarios are realistic simulations based on actual IT automation challenges faced by CISO, SRE, and FinOps teams.
-For example, one of the SRE scenarios in ITBench is to resolve a “High error rate on service checkout”.
-Another scenario that is relevant for the CISO persona involves assessing the compliance posture for a “new control rule detected for RHEL 9.”
+For example, one of the SRE scenarios is to resolve a “high error rate on service checkout” while a CISO scenario involves assessing the compliance posture for a “new control rule detected for RHEL 9.”
-Each of the ITBench scenarios are deployed in a sandboxed operational environment in which problem(s) are introduced.
+Every ITBench scenario is deployed in a sandboxed operational Kubernetes (K8s) environment.

 ## [CISO Scenarios](./ciso)
 These scenarios simulate compliance-related misconfigurations.
 Each scenario provides: